-Fee Simple/Fee Simple Absolute IAAO Glossary for Property "An estate of infinite duration, freely alienable.
-The most complete ownership in real Appraisal and Assessment, estate possible, although still subject to the four powers of government.
+ee Simple/Fee Simple Absolute NAO Glossary for Property "An estate of infinite duration, freely alienable.
+The most complete ownership in real AAO Glossary Jor Property Appraisal and Assessment, estate possible, although still subject to the four powers of government.
 May still be Third Edition, 2022, page 44 subject to other private encumbrances or restrictions."
-The four powers of government , , , , , , , , , , , , , , , , , , , , are taxation, police power, eminent domain, and escheat.
-Functional Obsolescence , , , , , , , , , , , , , , , , , , , IAAO Glossary for Property "The loss of value in a property improvement due to impairment, deficiency in design, Appraisal and Assessment, changes in style, taste, technology, needs, and demands.
+The four powers of government Functional Obsolacconce are taxation, police power, eminent domain, and escheat.
+Functional Obsolescence (The large four large state in a second state of the stat IAAO Glossary for Property "The loss of value in a property improvement due to impairment, deficiency in design, Appraisal and Assessment, changes in style, taste, technology, needs, and demands.
 Can be either curable or Third Edition, 2022, page 47 incurable.
-Functional obsolescence exists when a property suffers from poor or , , , , , , , , , , , , , , , , , , , , inappropriate architecture, lack of modern equipment, wasteful floor plans, inappropriate room sizes, inadequate heating or cooling capacity, deficiencies, and so on.
+Functional obsolescence exists when a property suffers from poor or inappropriate architecture, lack of modern equipment, wasteful floor plans, inappropriate room sizes, inadequate heating or cooling capacity, deficiencies, and so on.
 It is the inability of a structure to perform adequately the function for which it is currently used."
 General Data IAAO Glossary for Property "A category of data that includes trends that affect value and might occur on the Appraisal and Assessment, national, regional, and neighborhood levels.
-These data also include physical Third Edition, 2022, page 48 (environmental), economic, governmental, and social forces that affect value." a zamen, zezz, page 16 See Addendum B, Value Influences in Real Estate Markets .
+These data also include physical Third Edition, 2022, page 48 (environmental), economic, governmental, and social forces that affect value."
+See Addendum B, Value Influences in Real Estate Markets.
 Gross Income Multiplier (GIM) IAAO Glossary for Property "A capitalization technique that uses a ratio between the sale price of a property and Appraisal and Assessment, its potential gross income.
 It is a factor that can be multiplied by the potential gross Third Edition, 2022, page 52 income (PGI) to obtain the market value of a property.
-Referred to as the Potential , , , , , Gross Income Multiplier (PGIM)."
-Highest and Best Use IAAO Glossary for Property "The appraisal principle that requires evaluation of all physically possible, legally Appraisal and Assessment, permissible, financially feasible, and maximally productive (most profitable) uses of a Third Edition, 2022, page 53 property to determine the use that provides the owner with the highest net return on investment in the property.
-Highest and best use is evaluated as if vacant land, and as improved."
+Referred to as the Potential Gross Income Multiplier (PGIM)."
+Highest and Best Use IAAO Glossary for Property "The appraisal principle that requires evaluation of all physically possible, legally Appraisal and Assessment, permissible, financially feasible, and maximally productive (most profitable) uses of a Third Edition, 2022, page 53 property to determine the use that provides the owner with the highest net return on 2 investment in the property.
+Highest and best use is evaluated as if vacant land, and as •••••• improved."
 See section 6.1 of these guidelines.
 Income Approach IAAO Glossary for Property "One of the three approaches to value that converts expected economic benefits of Appraisal and Assessment, owning a property into value through a direct capitalization method or yield Third Edition, 2022, page 56 capitalization process.
 Also called Income Capitalization Approach."
 Jurisdictional Exception The Appraisal Foundation, "An assignment condition established by applicable law or regulation, which precludes USPAP, 2024, page 5 an appraiser from complying with USPAP."
 Just Value or Fair Market Value Rule 12D-1.002(2), F.A.C.
-Just value is "The price at which a property, if offered for sale in the open market, with a reasonable time for the seller to find a purchaser, would transfer for cash or its equivalent, under prevailing market conditions between parties who have knowledge of the uses to which the property may be put, both seeking to maximize their gains and neither being in a position to take advantage of the exigencies of the other."
-Level of Assessment (LOA) IAAO Glossary for Property "The common or overall ratio of assessed values to market values."
-Appraisal and Assessment, See Addendum D, Level of Assessment.
-Third Edition, 2022, page 66
+Just value is "The price at which a property, if offered for sale in the open market, with a reasonable time for the seller to find a purchaser, would transfer for cash or its Λ equivalent, under prevailing market conditions between parties who have knowledge of the uses to which the property may be put, both seeking to maximize their gains and neither being in a position to take advantage of the exigencies of the other."
+Level of Assessment (LOA) neither being in a position to take advantage of the exigencies of the other."
+IAAO Glossary for Property neither being in a position to take advantage of the exigencies of the other." neither being in a position to take advantage of the exigencies of the other."